elbayadm/attn2d/README.md

 See [README](examples/pervasive/README.md).

-## Efficient Wait-k Models for Simultaneous Machine Translation (Elbayad et al., 2020)
+## Efficient Wait-k Models for Simultaneous Machine Translation

 Transformer Wait-k models (Ma et al., 2019) with unidirectional encoders and with joint training of multiple wait-k paths.